 Another big part of getting your dog to go potty is learning a little more about positive reinforcement.
 While your initial reaction might be to yell at the puppy any time he or she has an accident inside, this doesn’t actually help.
 Other types of puppy punishments like rubbing a dog’s nose in the mess don’t work, so you’re going to think a bit about going in the other direction.
 Yes, this means learning how to praise your dog when he or she will actually go to the restroom outside.

 What if the puppy has an accident?
-Simply put, clean it up and move on.
-Your dog won’t remember what he or she did wrong, so just remove the odor and the mess so that your dog doesn’t start to associate that spot with where he or she should go.
+Simply put, clean it up with a carpet cleaner and move on.
+Your dog won’t remember what he or she did wrong, so just spray some stain and odor remover on the soiled area so that your dog doesn’t start to associate that spot with where he or she should go.

 What If It Doesn’t Work?